poseidon/typhoon/docs/architecture/concepts.md

 Maintain Terraform configs for "live" infrastructure in a versioned repository.
 Seek to organize configs to reflect resources that should be managed together in a `terraform apply` invocation.

 You may choose to organize resources all together, by team, by project, or some other scheme.
-Here's an example that manages four clusters together:
+Here's an example that manages clusters together:

 ```sh
 .git/